 Probably the most popular attraction at the shrine is the love stones and it can get quite loud and crowded around them.

 The love stones are placed 18 metres apart and it’s said that if you can make your way from one rock to the other with your eyes closed you’ll be lucky in finding love.
 It’s not cheating to have someone helping you by calling directions or pushing you back on course but if you find your way to the second rock with someone guiding you, then it is said you will need a matchmaker to find your soul mate.
 It was fun to watch for a while and judging by the level of help some needed to find the second stone the art of matchmaking has a long future in Japan.

 Kiyomizudera Shopping Street

-There are a couple of streets leading up to Kiyomizudera temple that are worth exploring on your way there or back.
+There are a couple of streets leading up to Kiyomizudera temple that is worth exploring on your way there or back.
 They are historical streets with paved lanes and old wooden merchant houses.
-These lanes are filled with small shops selling souvenirs, kyoto handicrafts and food items.
+These lanes are filled with small shops selling souvenirs, Kyoto handicrafts and food items.

 Getting to Kiyomizudera temple and general information